bcomnes/top-bun/README.md

 ### `--eject` flag

-The `--eject` (or `-e`) flag extracts top-bun's default layout, global CSS, and client-side JavaScript into your source directory.
+The `--eject` (or `-e`) flag extracts DOMStack's default layout, global CSS, and client-side JavaScript into your source directory.
 This allows you to fully customize these files while maintaining the same functionality.

-When you run `top-bun --eject`, it will:
+When you run `domstack --eject`, it will:

 1. Create a default root layout file at `layouts/root.layout.js` (or `.mjs` depending on your package.json type)
 2. Create a default global CSS file at `globals/global.css`